Rugby Chapel

-Rugby Chapel is a municipal historic site which is part of the University of Saskatchewan (U of S).
-The U of S is the largest education institution in the Canadian province of Saskatchewan.
+Rugby Chapel is a municipal historic site which is part of the University of Saskatchewan (USask).
+USask is the largest education institution in the Canadian province of Saskatchewan.
 The University of Saskatchewan location next to the South Saskatchewan River was across from the city centre of Saskatoon.
 In 1879, the Rt.
 Rev. John McLean started a schooling system in Prince Albert which was renamed the University of Saskatchewan in 1883.
 In 1909, when the University of Saskatchewan was established in Saskatoon, Emmanuel College moved its college buildings to Saskatoon.

 The Institute for stained glass in Canada has documented the stained glass at Rugby Chapel.